joaomateusferr/php-rabbit-mq/README.md

 sudo composer require php-amqplib/php-amqplib
 ```

-## Test
+## Tests

 Now we can run both scripts.
-In a terminal, run the consumer / receiver (receive.php) then, run the publisher/sender (send.php) in another terminal instance.
+In a terminal, run the consumer / receiver [receive.php](/receive.php) then, run the publisher/sender [send.php](/send.php) in another terminal instance.

+How to check the operations left to process in the rabbitmq queue

 ```
 sudo rabbitmqctl list_queues
 ```

+## Additional Information

+How RabbitMQ works and basic php examples: https://www.rabbitmq.com/tutorials/tutorial-one-php.html

+How to install RabbitMQ on Ubuntu through packagecloud: https://www.rabbitmq.com/install-debian.html#apt-packagecloud